joaomlourenco/novathesis/README.md

 News
 ----
+*2015-07-28 — Lots of styles*
++ Major internal changes, but mainly not visible to the template user.
+Now the template includes "folder-based" support for new schools (forward compatible with new folders to be added).
++ Created a flexible system to design the thesis cover and its contents, to facilitate the support of other schools/institutions.
++ General cleanup of the code.
+Removed dependencies from a few packages (geometry, tabu, memoir, ...)

 *2015-07-20 — Lots of styles*
 + Added a new institution: ul/ist
 + Added lots of styles: bianchi bluebox brotherton dash default elegant(*) ell ger hansen jenor lyhne madsen pedersen veelo vz14 vz34 vz43